Atlantic.Net Blog

 Exit

-FreePBX requires Apache webserver, MariaDB and PHP version 7.4 to be installed in your server.
-You can install all of them with the following command:
+FreePBX requires Apache web server, MariaDB, and PHP version 7.4 to be installed on your server.
+First, add the PHP repository with the following command.

 Once all the packages are installed, download the latest version of FreePBX using the following command: